 “Chapters do their own local work because what’s happening here in New York City, is a lot different than what’s happening in Chicago…,” said Newton.
 “Each chapter self-organizes and self-directs which initiatives, campaigns, and ideas they want to put forward in their local space,” says Newton.

 According to the Guardian article, “the new civil rights movement combines localized power structures with an inclusive ethos that consciously incorporates women, lesbian, gay, bisexual, transgender and queer activists.”

 One of the co-founders of #BlacklivesMatter Alicia Garza told Guardian, “We have a lot of leaders, just not where you might be looking for them.
 If you’re only looking for the straight black man who is a preacher, you’re not going to find it.”

-It is however, important for local chapters of Black Lives Matter to have alignment with the core guiding principles of #BlacklivesMatter, found on the website.
-Having the same core values is the only pre-requisite on starting a local chapter.
-Other than that, local chapters determine what their membership looks like and if it will be multi ethnic or racial.
+It is, however, important for local chapters of Black Lives Matter to have alignment with the core guiding principles of #BlacklivesMatter, found on the website.
+Having the same core values is the only pre-requisite for starting a local chapter.
+Other than that, local chapters determine what their membership looks like and if it will be multi-ethnic or racial.